replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 Complete the following prerequisites before installing the replicated CLI:

 - To run on Linux or Mac, install [curl](https://curl.haxx.se/).
 - To run through a Docker container, install [docker](https://www.docker.com).

-- Get your application slug from the **Application Settings** page in the vendor portal.
-For more information, see [Get the Application Slug](/vendor/vendor-portal-manage-app#slug) in _Managing Applications_.

-- <PrereqToken/>

 ## Install the replicated CLI